tabsdata/tutorials/t01_csv_pub_sub/README.md

 In this tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

-We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system.
+We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system and selects certain columns of interest from it.
 This data will be published as a table called `CUSTOMER_LEADS` within a collection called `CUSTOMERS`.
 Collections are containers for related tables in Tabsdata, to make data organization and management more efficient.
-On the subscriber side, we'll set up a subscriber that reads data from this table and writes it to an output directory in the local file system.
+Next, we'll configure a subscriber to read data from this table and write it to an output directory on the local file system.
+Finally, we'll implement automated data engineering using Tabsdata to streamline the propagation of changes in the input files to downstream users.

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.

-Through this article you will understand how Tabsdata can help you
+Through this article you will understand how Tabsdata

-* connect with external systems with ease through our built-in connectors, and
+* connects with external systems with ease through our built-in connectors,
-* process data as tables when defining Tabsdata functions.
+* processes data as tables when defining Tabsdata functions, and
+* automates data engineering.

 Let’s dive in!
 We’ll start by setting up the system to prepare us to work with the Tabsdata functions.